USCGC Bittersweet: Design

 The Iris-class buoy tenders were constructed after the Mesquite-class buoy tenders.
 Bittersweet cost $926,769 to construct and had an overall length of 180 ft.
 It had a beam of 37 ft and a draft of up to 12 ft at the time of construction, although this was increased to 14 ft 7 in in 1966.
 It initially had a displacement of 935 lt; this was increased to 1026 lt in 1966.
 It was powered by one electric motor.
 This was connected up to two Westinghouse generators which were driven by two CooperBessemer GND-8 four-cycle diesel engines.
 It had a single screw.

 The Iris-class buoy tenders had maximum sustained speeds of 13 kn, although this diminished to around 11.9 kn in 1966.
 For economic and effective operation, it had to initially operate at 8.3 kn, although this increased to 8.5 kn in 1966.
 The ship had a complement of six officers and seventy-four crew members in 1945; this decreased to two warrants, four officers, and forty-seven men in 1966.
 It was fitted with a SL1 radar system and QBE-3A sonar system in 1945.
 Its armament consisted of one 3"/50 caliber gun, two 20mm/80 guns, two Mousetraps, two depth charge tracks, and four Y-guns in 1945; these were removed in 1966.

+Legacy

+A lifering from Bittersweet is on display at the Porthole Restaurant in Falmouth, Massachusetts.